 Lathering shampoo into your mane or spritzing on hair spray is simple enough, but hair serums get a little trickier because, depending on the type of serum (and there are many), application rules vary.
-Read on to learn how to get the most out of your hair serum for longer, lusher locks.
+Read on to learn how to get the most out of your hair serum for longer, lusher locks and overall hair wellness.

 Hair Serum 101

 Hair serums make up a concoction of vital nutrients that tend to come in higher, more potent concentrations.
 These ingredient-packed elixirs have the ability to work beyond the surface of the hair and scalp and penetrate deep enough to work from the inside out.
 (That’s not to say that they don’t help the surface and provide instant results.)